jovanliuc/java-families-docs/jdbc/jdbc-connection-pooling.md

 It is widely used in enterprise applications and is supported by most JDBC drivers.

-# JDBC Connection Pooling Packages
+# JDBC Connection Pooling Libraries
-DBC connection pooling can be implemented using various third-party packages.
+DBC connection pooling can be implemented using various third-party libraries.
 Here are some popular JDBC connection pooling packages:

 - `Apache Commons DBCP` (Database Connection Pooling) -